 Leverage or volatility ratios measure the size of the System compared to its revenue base more directly.
 The Market Value of Asset (MVA) leverage ratio compares the MVA of the system to the payroll, which is the base for generating contributions.
-A MVA leverage ratio of 10.0, for example, means that if the System experiences a 10% loss on assets compared to the expected return, the loss would be equivalent to 100% of payroll.
-The same investment loss for a system with an asset leverage ratio of 5.0 would be equivalent to 50% of payroll.
-As the System becomes better funded, the asset leverage ratio will increase, and if it was 100% funded, the leverage ratio would equal the Actuarial Liability (AL) leverage ratio.
+A MVA leverage ratio of 12.2, for example, means that if the System experiences a 10% loss on assets compared to the expected return, the loss would be equivalent to 122% of payroll.
+The same investment loss for a system with an asset leverage ratio of 5.0 would be equivalent to 61% of payroll.
+As the System becomes better funded, the asset leverage ratio will increase, and if it was 100% funded, the leverage ratio would equal the actuarial liability leverage ratio.